MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-security-create-crossplat-sudo-sshkeys.md

 You can now copy the private SSH key to the Windows\-based computer, as described in the next procedure.

-#### To copy the private SSH key to the Windows\-based computer and save in OpenSSH format
+#### Copy the private SSH key to the Windows\-based computer and save in OpenSSH format

 1. Use a tool, such as WinSCP, to transfer the private key file (`id_dsa` - with no extension) from the UNIX or Linux computer to a directory on your Windows-based computer.